 - Talk about what’s important to you, your challenges and successes – not just the logistics of your busy life.

 - Ask questions and listen to each other – both in discussions about dreams and ideas and when resolving conflict.

 - Remain open-minded, affectionate, playful, and curious.

 - Remain on each other’s side and solution-focused when conflict arises, don’t forget to be compassionate and take care of each other’s emotions too.

 - Find ways and areas to reduce or eliminate stress in your life – it might be straining your relationship.

 - Remind each other of the things you have in common – shared values and goals.
 Keep those things at the forefront of your relationship.

-Relationships are messy and are full of regular ups and downs.
+Relationships are messy and full of regular ups and downs.
 Don’t let complacency in your relationship outweigh the time and energy you put into maintaining a healthy relationship.

 Do you need relationship help?

 Since 2003, Clinton Power has helped thousands of couples and individuals as a counsellor and psychotherapist in private practice in Sydney and online in Australia.
 Clinton regularly comments in the media on issues of relationships and has appeared on Channel 7, The Sydney Morning Herald, and ABC Radio.
 Clinton’s eBook, 31 Days to Build a Better Relationship is available through his website or Amazon.
 Click here to take Clinton’s relationship checkup quiz to find out how well you know your partner.